Lea Vergine

-Lea Vergine, born Lea Buoncristiano (5 March 1936 – 20 October 2020), was an Italian art critic, essayist and curator.
+Lea Buoncristiano (5 March 1936 – 20 October 2020), known as Lea Vergine, was an Italian art critic, essayist, and curator.

 Biography

-Naples: childhood, youth and early exhibitions
+Naples: childhood, youth, and early exhibitions

 Lea Buoncristiano was born in Naples on 5 March 1936, where she was raised by her grandparents who took her away from her mother, whom they considered to be too humble of a background.
 She received her first schooling from a private teacher.
 She then attended the Liceo Umberto I, where she formed a close relationship based on mutual esteem with her Italian teacher, Teresa Benevento.
 She enrolled in the Faculty of Philosophy, which she left at the age of 19 to start writing for local newspapers.
 Vergine married Adamo Vergine at a very young age in the same year and kept his surname even after their separation.

 Her first article of art criticism was published in 1959 in I 4 Soli, a bilingual avant-garde magazine founded in 1954 and directed by the painter Adriano Parisot.
 Her collaboration with I 4 Soli, which lasted until 1960, brought her into contact with intellectuals and young critics interested in the creation of a "review of current art" (as the magazine's cover states) that would establish a decisive link between Italian and French contemporary art.